Lukebru77/Oops-assessment-1/part3/part3.md

 Imagine you are working at a game studio, and they want you to help with installing Git.
 1. Write instructions on installing git on a windows system.
-Making sure to include \
+Making sure to include
-How to install git. \
+a.
+What are the requirements to install Git on a system.
-Downloading.
+•
 Step 1: You should download the Git Installer by visiting the official Git website: https://git-scm.com/downloads. \
 Step 2: Click on 64-bit Git for Windows Setup to download it. \
 Step 3: Then go to the download location and double-click the file to launch it. \